ejangi/lwc-test/README.md

 # lwc-test

-A simple web app to test Lightning Web Components (Open Source) with MobX for state.
+A simple web app to test Lightning Web Components (Open Source).

 ## How to start?